Skip to content

 The empty string is not the root in every encoding

 Under RFC 6901, the empty string is the root pointer.
-Under dot notation, the empty string is also root.
+Under the JavaScript access path notation, the empty string is also root.
 But a leading / is significant: "/" is not root — it is a one-segment pointer whose single segment is the empty string "".
 See Escaping and edge cases.

 Inspecting a pointer